 Well, just reading that last short paragraph will bring about a knowing nod of the head for most people.
 That's because we all know that doctors and dietitians tell us that we should eat the healthy sounding things and not eat all the other great tasting things we really want to eat!

 The reasons are pretty simple too, when you stop and think about them.
 A good rule of thumb is to ensure that you eat predominantly real food (as opposed to processed food), which means you have to prepare and cook it yourself and not get it from a packet!

-Junk food like hamburgers, hot dogs, pizza etc and fried foods in general are all bad for our health because of the high levels of saturated fats they contain, as well as bunch of artificial additives to make them taste so good that we want to eat them all the time.
-We want to eat them more because a lot of those additives when combined with the saturated fats actually make these foods slightly addictive!
+Junk or fast food like hamburgers, hot dogs, pizza etc and fried foods in general are all bad for our health because of the high levels of saturated fats they contain, as well as bunch of artificial additives to make them taste so good that we want to eat them all the time.
+We want to eat them more because a lot of those additives when combined with the saturated fats and added sugar actually make these foods slightly addictive!